The Famous Warrior Clovis -

 Continuing what his elders had already started, Clovis conquered more and more land from his native Rhine region all the way to the Mediterranean Sea, always seeking to stay under the good graces of the Eastern Roman Empire.
 The Franks had already adopted Latin, the Roman Law and the Roman measures and money.
 There was only the matter of religion left.
 Clovis, his wife Clothilde and his father were friends with one the most important and popular Bishops of Gaul, Saint Remi of Reims, whom he chose to baptise him and accept into the Church around AD 496.
 Remi was a member of the Gallo-Roman aristocracy and was known for his intelligence, wisdom, and eloquence.

-According to Gregory of Tours, who lived some decades after Clovis death, Remi would have asked him to “adore now what you have burned, and burn now what you have adored”.
+According to Gregory of Tours, during the baptism, Remi would have asked him to “adore now what you have burned, and burn now what you have adored”.
 You can visit the actual site where this happened if you come to one of my tours to the Reims Cathedral.
 This act set a strong base for the development of the French Monarchy, thus turning Clovis into the “real” First French King, and also the first Catholic King ever (because the other Christian kings back then followed Arianism), giving to France the title of “Church’s oldest daughter”.

 After his baptism, Clovis chose Paris as his capital.
 Paris was a strategic location that was more central to his newly founded kingdom, and was well-situated for trade and commerce, due in part to its location at the confluence of the Seine and the Marne rivers, and the old gallo-roman city developed into a major political and cultural center in Europe.
 When he died in 511 he left a vast kingdom to be divided by his four male sons: Theodoric I, King of Reims, Childebert I King of Paris, Clodomir I King of Orleans, and Clotaire I King of Soissons.

-Although his dynasty would eventually come to an end with the advent of the Carolingians (whose ascent to power came through their position as sort of “Prime-Ministers”), Clovis is a strong symbol in French History, and his saga will be forever associated with the Cathedral of Reims.
+Although his dynasty would eventually come to an end with the advent of the Carolingians (whose ascent to power came through their position of something like “Prime-Ministers”), Clovis I the First French King is a strong symbol in French History, and his saga will be forever associated with the Cathedral of Reims.
 Because of his baptism, this church was later used for most of the French coronations, from Louis I in 816 to Charles X in 1825.